KitGM/AeraHouseRules/README.md

 Generally the idea with making a custom background is that you follow the overarching theme that you intend to go with for it.
 For example, the Soldier background having
 Athletics and Intimidation proficiencies makes sense for it.
 However exceptions can be made depending on circumstance.

-If you want to modify an already existing background that can also be done, just be sure to check with me to make when you do so.
+If you want to modify an already existing background that can also be done, just be sure to check with me when you do so.

 <b>Stat Rolls</b>